A Guess Isn’t Good Enough for a Jury

 DIAGNOSIS AND PROGNOSIS

 Objectivity is the cornerstone of Dr. Adhia’s practice.
-He relies on years of training and experience to determine medical findings founded in hard science and skill.
+He relies on years of training and experience to determine medical findings founded in hard science and skill to diagnose or rule out diagnosis.
+The diagnosis of another expert is also subject to Dr. Adhia’s scrutiny if he does not find it consistent with his own.

 Dr. Adhia synthesizes a close review of information: